If your company depends on electric forklifts, the type of battery you choose will have a major impact on your operations.

 Battery Type Technology

-Lead-acid batteries, considered the long-standing standard for forklifts, are usually heavier in weight than lithium-ion batteries of the same capacity.
-They are filled with electrolyte (sulfuric acid and water) and include a removable top.
+Lead acid batteries, considered the long-standing standard for forklifts, are usually heavier in weight than lithium-ion batteries of the same capacity.
+They are filled with electrolytes (sulfuric acid and water) and include a removable top.
 This type of battery generates electricity through a chemical reaction of lead plates and sulfuric acid.
-Lead-acid batteries require regular refilling with water, or the chemical process will degrade and the battery will suffer an early failure.
+Lead acid batteries require regular refilling with water, or the chemical process will degrade and the battery will suffer an early failure.

 You can read more about the benefits of lithium-ion technology in our article, Why Does A Lithium-Ion Battery Work Best For Forklifts?